merll/docker-map/README.md

 environments.

 The library builds on functionality of the Docker Remote API client for Python, `docker-py`.
-Its man target is to reduce the repetitive and error-prone code that is required for creating and connecting containers in a non-trivial stack.
+Its main target is to reduce the repetitive and error-prone code that is required for creating and connecting containers in a non-trivial stack.
 It can be used standalone for custom orchestration or for enhancing available deployment / remote execution utilities (see [Docker-Fabric](https://github.com/merll/docker-fabric)).